w3f/Grants-Program/applications/solido.md

 #### An unified client RPC using GraphQL connectors to Rosetta APIs for Substrate and bridges

-The possibility of developing an RPC client using GraphQL connectors based on Rosseta API's specifications such that it allows the use of defined and standard connectors for the different substrate parachain or blockchain bridge, for any dapp in an elegant, standard and predefined way regardless of the parachains or bridge to connect within the substrate, accelerating its adoption at the developer level in the blockchain ecosystem, in addition to connectors and middleware in the business world that could also take advantage of said connectors and interact with multiple blockchains through a simple, standard and elegant interface.
+The possibility of developing an RPC client using GraphQL connectors based on Rosseta API's specifications such that it allows the use of defined and standard connectors for the different PolkaDOT/Substrate parachain or blockchain bridge, for any dapp in an elegant, standard and predefined way regardless of the parachains or bridge to connect within the Substrate, accelerating its adoption at the developer level in the blockchain ecosystem, in addition to connectors and middleware in the business world that could also take advantage of said connectors and interact with multiple blockchains through a simple, standard and elegant interface.

 ### Project Details

 ![Client RPC using GraphQL connectors](./paid_protocol.png)

-This image explains how Client RPC using GraphQL, completely abstracts the interaction layer of the dapp with substrate plataform and the different parachains (or blockchain bridges) with the defined connector.
+This image explains how Client RPC using GraphQL connectors, completely abstracts the interaction layer of the dapp with PolkaDOT/Substrate platform and the different parachains (or blockchain bridges) with the defined connector.

 * Build out a rosetta api for each specific substrate chain (eg Plasm) using a fork  from https://github.com/coinbase/rosetta-specifications